How to Start a Fun Supper Club: A Step-by-Step Guide

 The more into food and entertaining a couple is, the more creative and engaging the supper club will be.

+There are several ways to organize a supper club.
 The following are a few suggestions based on things my group did.
 And it worked really well as we kept the group going for several years.

 The only reason we stopped doing it over time was because our kids got so busy we were always in running in different directions so it was hard to plan.

-The group eventually ran its course but we had a good 4 or 5 year run and some of our best memories are with that group!
+The group eventually ran its course but we had a good 4 or 5-year run and some of our best memories are with that group!

+Find 5-6 couples who are willing to commit to a monthly or even bi-monthly dinner group schedule.
 You can do more or fewer couples but it seemed like 10-12 people for a dinner party was ideal.

 There will always be someone who can’t make it but for the most part, 12 total people were our best number.

+Before including members, be sure they are willing to commit to the group.
+Supper clubs work best when everyone is on the same page.
 This does not mean everyone has to be in the same stage of life, but rather, means everyone is committed to participating and attending most, if not all gatherings.

+We had six couples in our supper club and we rarely missed a night!
+I think we would have a serious case of FOMO (Fear of Missing Out) if we couldn’t make it for some reason.
 For a bunch of young parents with small kids, we knew how to have a good time and wanted to have that monthly outlet of just being with other adults.

 Pick one night, like, the first Saturday of every month to schedule so it’s on everyone’s calendars and they can schedule around it.

-My virtual supper club meets every month the last Thursday and Saturday of the month to bring you table decor and entertaining ideas, as well as a menu of recipes for that month’s theme.
+For example, my virtual supper club meets every month the last Thursday and Saturday of the month to bring you table decor and entertaining ideas, as well as a menu of recipes for that month’s theme.

-But my former dinner group with friends used to meet regularly the first Saturday night of the month like clockwork.
+But my former dinner group of friends used to meet regularly the first Saturday night of the month like clockwork.
 We never changed the dates and if you couldn’t make it, it went on without you.

 Because once you start moving dates around?
 You’ll never consistently get together.